Real-world scenarios

 Goal: a user's phone is stolen.
 The issuer revokes the credential; subsequent verifications fail immediately and verifiers can drop cached results.

-Issuer side (operator dashboard or your back office):
+Issuer side (operator dashboard or back office):

 Verifier side, optional live invalidation: